nstifani/Spinalcord_Mapper/README.md

 To install it:
 - Download the Spinalcord_Mapper.jar
 - Save it into your Folder ImageJ\plugins\
 - Restart ImageJ
 You will find the function into ImageJ Menu > Plugins > Spinalcord Mapper

+To do List

+Display the Channel tool in the Manual Cell detection